mims-harvard/TxGNN/README.md

-# TxGNN: Zero-shot prediction of therapeutic use with human-centered geometric deep learning
+# TxGNN: Zero-shot prediction of therapeutic use with geometric deep learning and human centered design

 This repository hosts the official implementation of TxGNN, a method that can predict drug efficacy to disease with limited molecular underpinnings and few/zero treatments by applying geomtric learning on multi-scale disease knowledge graph.